Years of Lead (Italy): Origin of the name

-The term's origin possibly came as a reference to the number of shootings during the period, or a popular 1981 German film, called Marianne and Juliane in English after the main characters, but released in Italy as Anni di piombo, close to the original title, Die bleierne Zeit (The Leaden Time), which refers to the 1950s in West Germany which were perceived as conservative and suppressive by a future female terrorist.
-After her West German far-left militant group Red Army Faction (RAF) gained notoriety during the 1970s, kidnapping and killing dozens, its leaders died in 1977 in prison.
-Their Italian counterpart, the Red Brigades, copied one of RAF's 1977 German Autumn crimes in the 1978 kidnapping and murder of Aldo Moro.
+The term's origin possibly came about as a reference to the number of shootings during the period of the conflict, or as a reference to a popular 1981 West German film, named Marianne and Juliane in English after the main characters, but which was released in Italy as Anni di piombo.
+This is closer to the original title, Die bleierne Zeit (The Leaden Time), which refers to the 1950s in West Germany, a period which is perceived as conservative and suppressive by the character of Marianne, a female terrorist within the film.
+Marianne's terrorist cell is based on the real-life West German far-left militant group the Red Army Faction (RAF), who gained notoriety during the 1970s by kidnapping and killing dozens.
+Their Italian counterpart, the Red Brigades, copied one of the RAF's 1977 German Autumn crimes in the 1978 kidnapping and murder of Aldo Moro.